 Lecture grades will be based on the course work, quizzes, water arguments and extra credit work.
 The final exam is a comprehensive exam given during final exam week.
 Lecture grade is worth 75% of the total grade.
-(300 pts for quizzes, 50pts water arguments, 60pts assignments, 100 pts final exam)
+You will have the opportunity to complete extra credit assignments throughout the semester.
+(300 pts for quizzes, 50pts water arguments, 50pts assignments, 100 pts final exam)